Kazuto/jiraflow/README.md

 jiraflow [branch-type] [ticket-number] [ticket-title (optional)]
 ```

-If no ticket title is provided, JiraFlow will automatically fetch the title from Jira using the Jira CLI (`jira view` command).
+If no ticket title is provided, JiraFlow will automatically fetch the title from Jira using the Jira CLI (`jira issue view --raw` command).

 ### Examples